fraenkel-lab/OmicsIntegrator/README.md

 mu behavior is not strict enough to eliminate irrelevant hub nodes from your network.

-If the user is not keeping the file `msgsteiner9` in the same directory as forest.py, the path needs to be specified using the `--msgpath` option.
+If the user is not keeping the file `msgsteiner` in the same directory as forest.py, the path needs to be specified using the `--msgpath` option, i.e '--msgpath /home/msgsteiner-1.1/msgsteiner'.

 If you would like the output files to be stored in a directory other than the one you are running the code from, you can specify this directory with the